hep-gc/cloudscheduler/unit_tests/web_tests/web_test_docs.md

 The `web_test_helpers` module currently contains all of the web tests' datetime handling, for the status pages.

-The `cumulative_days` function calculates how many days were in the year up to and including a month.
-It takes a month and a year.
-It is part of the original datetime handling and is unused.

 The `time_before` function calculates a specified amount of time before now.
 It takes a unit and a number of units.

 The `parse_datetime` function parses a datetime from the format used on the status page chart.
 It takes a string read from the status page chart.

-The `round_datetime` function rounds a datetime by a specified number of seconds.
-It takes a datetime, the seconds to round it by, and whether it should be rounded forward or backward.
-It is part of the original datetime handling and is unused.

-The `round_date` function rounds a date by a specified number of days.
-It takes a datetime, the days to round it by, and whether it should be rounded forward or backward.
-It is part of the original datetime handling and is unused.

 The `margin_units_from_units` function determines the units of the margin of error based on the units of the number.
 The conversion is as follows: